-If you give an absolute cell reference to cell $C$10 and move to one cell down it won’t changes to C11, if you move one cell upward it won’t change to C9, if you move one cell to the right it won’t change to D10, if you move on cell to the left then it won’t change to B10
+If you give an absolute cell reference to cell $C$10 and move to one cell down, it won’t change to C11; if you move one cell upward, it won’t change to C9; if you move one cell to the right, it won’t change to D10, if you move on the cell to the left then it won’t change to B10.

 This has been a guide to Absolute Reference in Excel.
 Here we discuss its uses and how to use Absolute Cell Reference along with excel example and downloadable excel templates.
 You may also look at these useful tools in excel –